Follow @scope_views

 The FS-102, like other Taks, has a clamshell with two M8 holes at 35mm spacing.

-NOTE 2019: Takahashi have just announced a new F8 4”, the FC-100DZ.
-It’s smaller and lighter than the FS-102 but promises to be every bit as good optically, so don’t pay crazy money for an FS-102.
+Note: since 2019, Takahashi have produced the F8 FC-100DZ.
+It’s smaller and lighter than the FS-102 but is every bit as good optically, so don’t pay crazy money for an FS-102.
 Details below.

 Table of Contents